skiptools/skipapp-bookings/README.md

 # Travel

-This is a demonstration full-featured [Skip](https://skip.tools) dual-platform app project for both iOS and Android.
+This is a demonstration of a full-featured [Skip](https://skip.tools) dual-platform app project for both iOS and Android.
 It is a travel exploration app that displays cities loaded from a bundled JSON asset,